gbroder24/body-and-mind/README.md

 | Is the website responsive on desktop device screens.|Pass  |

 ## Lighthouse Testing
 All website pages were tested using the Lighthouse tool on a couple of different browsers, Chrome and Edge.
 The page load was analysed and Lighthouse reports and scores were generated.

+The Best Practice score for the Techniques page and the Signup page scored 78.
+This score was due to the use of third party cookies.
+This score is acceptable because it is out of scope.

 ### Google Chrome